 Text field: For documents that require the signer to fill in information — for example, a billing address or phone number on the signature page.

-To place a field: click the field type you want, then click the location on the document where it should appear.
-Drag and resize fields using the handles.
+To place a field: drag it from the field type panel on the left onto the document page.
+Drag the body of a placed field to reposition it.
+Drag its handles to resize.
 Fields can be placed on any page.

 Step 4: Write the signature field label and instructions